2 Fast 2 Furious: Plot

 Ex-LAPD officer Brian O'Conner has escaped to Miami and is in hiding, after aiding wanted felon Dominic Toretto in Los Angeles escape from authorities.
 (Note: As depicted in The Fast and the Furious (2001) and its connected short film The Turbo Charged Prelude for 2 Fast 2 Furious (2003)) He makes a living by street racing, driving his 1999 Nissan R34 Skyline GT-R in events organized by his friend, mechanic Tej Parker.
-Brian is arrested following a race, but his former boss, FBI Special Agent Bilkins and Customs Enforcement Agent Markham offers a deal to clear his record in exchange for going undercover to help arrest drug lord Carter Verone.
+After a race with 3 other racers, including Suki, that involves jumping over an open bridge, they are ambushed by cops, and Brian is arrested.
+However, his former boss, FBI Special Agent Bilkins and Customs Enforcement Agent Markham offers a deal to clear his record in exchange for going undercover to help arrest drug lord Carter Verone.
 Brian agrees on the condition he choose his partner, deciding on his estranged childhood friend Roman Pearce.
 Initially, Roman distrusts Brian for being a cop and not preventing his own prior arrest, but nonetheless agrees to the same record-clearing deal.

 Back in Miami, Customs Agent Monica Fuentes, who is undercover working for Verone, gets them an audience.
 Fuentes provides Brian and Roman two customized vehicles for the job – a Mitsubishi Lancer Evolution VII and a Mitsubishi Eclipse GTS Spyder.
 After a test in which Brian and Roman beat six other drivers to retrieve a package from Verone's car in an impound lot, they get a job to bring a package to Verone in the Florida Keys.
 During the test, Markham believes they are fleeing, and nearly compromises their cover by meeting them at the lot.
 Brian and Roman find out the two Mitsubishis are GPS-tagged vehicles, which allowed Markham to intercept them at the impound lot.
-To prevent Markham from undermining the next job, Brian and Roman acquire a 1969 Yenko Camaro SYC and 1970 Dodge Challenger R/T in a pink slip race from two of the drivers who lost Verone's test.
+To prevent Markham from undermining the next job, Brian and Roman acquire a 1969 Chevrolet Yenko Camaro SYC and 1970 Dodge Challenger R/T in a pink slip race from two of the drivers who lost Verone's test.